jupl/btc-angular/README.md

 One-line commands are provided for convenience as well for those that want to start running things as quickly as possible by installing depedencies automatically.
 Use `npm start` to download non-development packages and run the `server:prod` task.
 Use `npm test` to download all packages and run the `test:all` task.

 ### Server
 Out of the box the server provided simply serves static assets with support for HTML5 push state.
 Extensible server extras can be added to support models with [Mongoose](http://mongoosejs.com/), authentication with [Passport](http://passportjs.org/), and caching with [Prerender](https://prerender.io/).
+To add extras, see the `add:serverextras` task.

 ## Task List